billsix/cprogrammingbook/doc/08-Specialized.rst

 ^^^^^^^^^^^^^^^^^^^^^^

-Those of you who are familiar with techniques that involve hardware interrupts and other ‘real time’ aspects of programming will recognise the need for volatile types.
+Those of you who are familiar with techniques that involve hardware interrupts and other ‘real time’ aspects of programming will recognize the need for volatile types.
 Related to this area is the need to ensure that accesses to data objects are ‘atomic’, or uninterruptable.
 To discuss this is any depth would take us beyond the